hughperkins/howto-jenkins-ssl/letsencrypt.md

 ```
 Then:
 - jenkins should start
-- jenkins should be available on port 8443, using https, and using your Lets Encrypt certificate, for your domain
+- jenkins should be available on port 8443, using https, and using your Let's Encrypt certificate